- June 24, 2015

 Mr. Brown’s video was inspirational.
 He told a story of his DJ experience and got me so fired up, I had to take action.
-By the end of the video I decided to change my major.
+By the end of the video, I decided to change my major.

 This was the change that I needed.
 And since making that change, I’ve never looked back.
 There have been many costly sacrifices, but no regrets.
 I was going to become Mr. Social Entrepreneur.

 I write this because my business is personal because this service is for the advancement of all humanity.
 My failures and successes are for your gain.
 No strings attached.